Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 Dymatize ISO 100

-Why it’s a safe pick: Hydrolyzed whey isolate with lead below detection limits and excellent purity.
-Great for people who want extremely clean, fast-absorbing protein rather than a mass gainer.
+Why it's a safe pick: Hydrolyzed whey isolate with lead below detection limits and excellent purity.
+Ranked #2 by Consumer Reports โ great for people who want fast-absorbing, extremely clean protein.

 - Low heavy metals + great mixability